isaacramiez00/predicting_turnover/README.md

 In the future, I would like to create a profit curve.

-Create Partial Dependence Plots to see how features chang
+Create Partial Dependence Plots to illustrate the relationships between features and the predictions of a employee turnover.

-Check if number of projects and avergage monthly hours are colinear.

 # References